bubeck/airspace_germany/README.md

 Airspaces sometimes have minor tweaks, like similar coordinates instead of identical.
 You can use http://xcglobe.com/airspace to look at them in detail and find improvements.
 In addition https://airspaces.bargen.dev/ is also helpful.
 It does not show arcs, therefore all rounded airspaces are rectangular.
 However, as most algorithm dealing with arcs have rounding errors, this can be sometimes also useful.

+Also https://www.openaip.net/map is based on the official german openair file.
+This page can be used to zoom into the map and read the coordinates of points in question.
+However, it is not possible to upload own OpenAir files.

 ## Changes or Pull requests

 If you want to provide any changes or fixes, you can either send them to the original author mentioned